(Updated June 2016)

 Forward osmosis (FO) may be used in conjunction with a subsequent process for desalination.
 The FO draws water through a membrane from a feed solution into a more concentrated draw solution, which is then desalinated without the problems of fouling, such as often encountered with simple RO.
 FO plants operate in Gibraltar and Oman.

-Some 40% of Israel's water is desalinated, and one large RO plant provides water at 58 cents per cubic metre, claimed to be the world's cheapest.
-It also claimed to have the world’s largest seawater RO plant as of late 2013, at Soreq, producing 627,000 m3/day.
-In 2016 it expects more than half the country’s water will be desalinated.
+About three-quarters of Israel's water is desalinated, and one large RO plant provides water at 58 cents per cubic metre, claimed to be the world's cheapest.
+Until 2013 it also claimed to have the world’s largest seawater RO plant at Soreq, producing 627,000 m3/day.
 In 2015 Israel and Jordan signed a $900 million agreement for a new desalination plant at Aqaba on the Red Sea, supported by the World Bank and based on a 2013 agreement.
 The new agreement involves desalination of 80 million m3 per year/220,000 m3/d at the Aqaba plant, with Israel buying half of that amount for use in its southern port town of Eilat and the Arava region – both desert areas with a chronic water shortage.
 Jordan will get half the water for the arid southern part of that country.
 As part of the deal, Israel will supply an additional 50 million m3 of water for the central and northern parts of Jordan from its Lake Kinneret.
 In addition to the desalination, over 100 million m3 of concentrated brine will be pumped 180 km north to replenish the Dead Sea.

 Malta gets two-thirds of its potable water from RO, and this takes 4% of its electricity supply.
 Singapore in 2005 commissioned a large RO seawater desal plant supplying 136,000 m3/day – 10% of needs, at 49 cents US per cubic metre, and in 2013 commissioned a 318,500 m3/d RO plant on a build-own-operate basis, costing US$ 700 million, to provide water at US 36 cents/m3.
 Desalinated seawater will now provide 25% of Singapore's water, as one of the island state's Four National Taps, along with local catchment water, imported water, and NEWater, Singapore's own recycled wastewater.
 A further 228,000 m3/d plant is due online in 2016, supplying potable water at US 22¢/m3.